 - Why these symptoms are the most prevalent for so many women during the menopause

 - Practical tips and advice to on tackling these symptoms head on

-- Nights Sweats are an associated symptom that can be very disruptive and cause you discomfort.
+- Nights sweats are an associated symptom that can be very disruptive and cause you discomfort.
 As these directly affect your ability to sleep and the quality of your sleep, likely resulting in feelings of depression, fatigue and anxiety.

-What Causes Hot Flashes and Night Sweats?
+What Causes Hot Flushes and Night Sweats?

-- Fluctuating hormone levels (oestrogen) cause hot flashes and night sweats.
+- Fluctuating hormone levels (oestrogen) cause hot flushes and night sweats.
 The part of the brain that moderates body temperature, sleep, sex drive and appetite, the hypothalamus, is confused by this fluctuation, and therefore these factors are often the first that are affected.

 - Because your body is now trying to bring about the usual reactions to combat excessive heat and keep cool, you will often experience skin reddening (flushing) and the sweat glands start working (night sweats and excessive sweating).